zakzhu/ansible-init/README.md

 └── utils
 ```

-### Master Playbook
+### Main Playbook

-The file named site.yml is master playbook of a new project as follows:
+The file named site.yml is main playbook of a new project as follows:

 ```yaml
 ---